appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 ## Publish Flow

 Appcircle includes a predefined flow in the Publish module for publishing the application to stores (App Store, Google Play, Huawei AppGallery).
-This flow can be customized.
+This flow can be customized according to your specific publishing requirements.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-flow-button.png' />

-After clicking the **Publish Flow** button, the active steps for the related flow will appear.
+When you click on the **Publish Flow** button, the list of steps included in the publish flow will appear.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-flow-w.png' />

-We can access the workflow list by clicking on the **Manage Workflows** button to customize the relevant steps or add or remove new steps.
+We can access the list of steps that can be used in a publish workflow by clicking on the **Manage Flow** button.
+You can add or remove new steps and customize your publish workflow as you wish.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-workflows.png' />